TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/Conditions.rst

    .. code-block:: typoscript
       :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript

-      # Evaluates to true if user uid of current logged in BE-User is equal to 5
+      # Evaluates to true if user uid of current logged in backend user is equal to 5
       [backend.user.userId == 5]